-The vaccines have safely protected millions of people from getting very sick, hospitalized, or dying from COVID-19.
-The protection you gain from the vaccine is less risky than getting COVID.
+The vaccines have safely protected millions of people from getting very sick, hospitalized, or dying from COVID.
+The benefits you gain from the vaccine outweigh the risks of getting COVID.

-COVID-19 vaccines and booster shots for most people.
+COVID-19 vaccines and booster shots recommended for most people.